avinetworks/avi-helm-charts/docs/AKO/troubleshooting.md

 Check the following conditions:
  - Both key and cert are specified in the route spec.
- - The default secret (router-certs-default) is present in Avi-System Namespace.
+ - The default secret (router-certs-default) is present in avi-system Namespace.

  If both of these conditions are false, AKO can't process a secure route correctly.
 Either the default secret has to be created in avi-system Namesapce, or key and cert have to be specified in the route spec.